Playing Divide-and-Choose Given Uncertain Preferences: Model

-To facilitate understanding, we refer to pile 1 as the pile that the divider would prefer to have for himself, an assumption that is without loss of generality (see Lemma \ref{lemStructureGeneral}).
-Given a division $p$, we refer to the probability that the chooser picks pile 1 as $P$.

-Thus, the game is completely parameterized by the value distributions $\mathcal{G}^D_i$ and $\mathcal{G}^C_i$.
-We focus on the following distributions: \begin{itemize} \item \emph{Normal priors}: The value for good each $i$ is drawn from $\mathcal{N}(\mu_i, \sigma_i)$ for some mean $\mu_i \in \rr$ and standard deviation $\sigma_i > 0$. \item \emph{Discrete priors}: The value for each good $i$ is drawn from an arbitrary distribution over $\rr$ with finite support. \item \emph{Uniform priors}: The values for all goods are drawn i.i.d.\txt{} from the uniform distribution on $[0, 1]$. \end{itemize}
+Thus, the game is completely parameterized by the value distribution $\mathcal{G}$.
+In this paper we mostly focus on settings where the values are independent across players, except in Sections \ref{subDiversificationCorrelation} and \ref{subWelfareDividerVersusChooser}.
+We especially focus on the following distributions: \begin{itemize} \item \emph{Normal priors}: The value for good each $i$ is drawn from $\mathcal{N}(\mu_i, \sigma_i)$ for some mean $\mu_i \in \rr$ and standard deviation $\sigma_i > 0$. \item \emph{Discrete priors}: The value for each good $i$ is drawn from an arbitrary distribution over $\rr$ with finite support. \item \emph{Uniform priors}: The value for each good $i$ is drawn i.i.d.\txt{} from uniform distributions over intervals $[a_i, b_i]$, where $0 \leq a_i \leq b_i$. \end{itemize}

-Throughout this paper we often assume that each $g^D_i$ has been fixed, in which case the distribution $\mathcal{G}^D_i$ is irrelevant.
-Given fixed values of $g^D_i$, we define the \emph{critical ratio} of good $i$ to be $g^D_i$ divided by the expectation of $g^C_i \sim \mathcal{G}^C_i$.
+Throughout this paper we often assume that each $g^D_i$ has been fixed, which makes the distribution $\mathcal{G}^D_i$ irrelevant.
+Given fixed values of $g^D_i$, we define the \emph{critical ratio} of good $i$ to be